LucasBerzuk/COMP2600A2/README.md

 ## Purpose

-This README is constructed to be a guideline to help understand and execute the process of developing and hosting a static site on a forge like GitHub.
+This README is constructed to be a guideline to help understand the process of developing and hosting a static website that contains a Markdown file such as your resume, on a forge like GitHub.

 ---